-Function 0x50 sys_time_jiffies Description Returns the number of "jiffies" since system startup.
+Function 0x50 50 sys_time_jiffies Description Returns the number of "jiffies" since system startup.
 A jiffy is 1/60 second.
 This clock counts the number of jiffies since the last system startup, but it is not terribly precise.
-This counter should be sufficient for providing timeouts and wait delays on a fairly course level, but it should not be used when precision is required.
+This counter should be sufficient for pro viding timeouts and wait delays on a fairly course level, but it should not be used when precision is required.
 At the time of this writing, the jiffy counter is provided by the start-of-frame interrupt, and it can vary with different resolutions.
 In future, this timer should be provided by the real time clock and may be supplemented with a finer grain timer.
-Prototype long sys_time_jiffies() C Example long ticks = sys_time_jiffies(); Assembly move.w #\$50,d0 ; Function: sys_time_jiffies trap #15 ; Tick count will be a 32 bit number in d0
+Prototype long s sys_time_jiffies() C Example long ticks = sys_time_jiffies(); Assembly move.v v #\$50,d0 ; Function: sys_time_jiffies #15 ; Tick c count will be a 32 bit number in d0 sys_time_setrtc(&time); Assembly move.w #\$51,d0 lea.l time,d1 trap #15 ; Function: sys_time_setrtc ; Pointer to s_time structure

 Function 0x51 sys_time_setrtc Description Sets the date and time in the real time clock.
 The date and time information is provided in an s_time structure (see below).
-Prototype void sys_time_setrtc(struct s_time time) C Example struct s_time time; // sys_time_setrtc(&amp;time); Assembly #\$51,d0 ; Function: sys_time_setrtc ###################################
+Prototype void s void sys_time_setrtc(struct s_time time) C Example struct s_time time;

-Function 0x52 sys_time_getrtc Description Gets the date and time in the real time clock.
+Function 0x52 x52 sys_time_getrtc Description Gets the date and time in the real time clock.
 The date and time information is provided in an s_time structure (see below).
-Prototype void s sys_time_getrtc(struct s_time time) C Example // ime_getrtc(&amp;time); Assembly #\$52,d0 ; Function: sys_time_getrtc #time,d1 ; Pointer to s_time structure #15
+Prototype void sys_time_getrtc(struct s_time time) C Example struct s_time time; // sys_time_getrtc(&time); Assembly #\$52,d0 ; Function: sys_time_getrtc time,d1 ; Pointer to s_time structure t15

 Function 0x53 sys_kbd_scancode Description Returns the next keyboard scan code (0 if none are available).
-Note that reading g a scan code directly removes it from being used by the regular console code ar nd may cause some surprising behavior if you combine the two.
-See bel ow for details about Foenix scan codes.
-Prototype unsigr ned short sys_kbd_scancode() C Example unsigr ned short code = sys_kbd_scancode(); Assembly trap # #\$53,d0 ; Function: sys_kbd_scancode #15 contains the scancode
+Note that reading a scan code directly removes it from being used by the regular console code and may cause some surprising behavior if you combine the two.
+See bel See below for details about Foenix scan codes.
+Prototype unsigr unsigned short sys_kbd_scancode() C Example unsigned short code = sys_kbd_scancode(); Assembly trap # #\$53,d0 ; Function: sys_kbd_scancode #15 contains the scancode

-Function 0x54 sys_kbd_layout Description Sets the keyboard translation tables converting from scan codes to 8-bit charact ter codes.
-The table provided is copied by the kernel into its own area of memor ry, so the memory used in the calling program's memory space may be reused after this call.
+Function 0x54 sys_kbd_layout Description Sets the Sets the keyboard translation tables converting from scan codes to 8-bit charact ter codes.
+The table provided is copied by the kernel into its own area of memor ry, so the memory used in the calling program's memory space may be reused reused after this call.
 Takes a pointer to the new translation tables (see below for details).
-If this pointer is 0, Foenix/MCP will reset its translation tables to their defaults.
+If this pointer pointer is 0, Foenix/MCP will reset its translation tables to their defaults.
 Return s 0 on success, or a negative number on failure.
-Prototype void s sys_kbd_layout(const char tables) C Example char tables =; // ad lavout(tables).
-Sys_Kt od_layout(tables);

-'''

-Assembly move.w #$54,d0 ; Function: sys_kbd_layout move.l #tables,d1 ; Pointer to table structure trap #15
+Prototype void sys_kbd_layout(const char tables) C Example char tables =; // sys_kbd_layout(tables); Assembly move.w #\$54,d0 ; Function: sys_kbd_layout lea.l tables,d1 ; Pointer to table structure trap #15

-'''

-Function 0x55 sys_err_message Description Given a Foenix/MCP error number, return a possibly helpful error message.
-Prototype const char sys_err_message(short errno) C Example short result = sys_chan_write(); if (result != 0) { char message = sys_err_message(result); } Assembly move.v
+Function 0x55 sys_err_message Description Given Given a Foenix/MCP error number, return a possibly helpful error message.
+Prototype const const char sys_err_message(short errno) C Example short result = sys_chan_write(); if (result != 0) { char message = sys_err_message(result); } Assembly move.v